mjhea0/flaskr-tdd/README.md

 <li class="entry"><h2 id={{ entry.post_id }}>{{ entry.title }}</h2>{{ entry.text|safe }}
 ```

 Pay attention to the `post_id`.
-Check the database to ensure that their is a matching field.
+Check the database to ensure that there is a matching field.

 #### Tests